-A Simple Secret to Better Engagement on Instagram
+A Simple Tip for Better Engagement on Instagram

-While I personally format photos based on the image content, I know many people using Instagram care about how much engagement their posts are getting.
+While I personally format photos based on the image content, I know many people using the popular photo-sharing platform care about getting better Instagram engagement.
 So if you’re are struggling to get the likes and comments you desire, give this a try.

 The idea is simple.
 Not only does the portrait orientation allow you to fit more into the frame, it is also looks much sexier in the Instagram feed.
 When a portrait photo shows up in the feed, it takes up more screen space.
 Why is this important?
 Well, it removes distractions and puts your photo front and center.